8 Best Pay-As-You-Go Auto Insurance Companies in 2026 (Top Providers Ranked)

 If you’re unsure if the low-mileage car insurance is right for you, ask your provider about a test drive.
 It can offer you a reduced rate for a limited amount of time so that you can try out the service.

-The Best Pay-As-You-Go Auto Insurance Companies
+8 Best Pay-As-You-Go Auto Insurance Companies

 Ready to see the best companies with a pay-per-mile auto insurance option?
 The companies listed below are our top picks, but make sure to read carefully.
-Some companies are best for drivers looking for pay-by-day car insurance, while others are add-ons to traditional policies.

-#1 – Nationwide: Top Pick Overall
+#1 – Liberty Mutual: Top Pick Overall

 Pros